Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Computational Details

-The results were finally adjusted by finite size corrections \cite{Yeh2004}.
+and $t$ is time.
+The results were finally adjusted by finite size corrections.
+(See eq.~12 of Ref.~\citenum{Yeh2004}.)
 Here, we have used the experimental value (0.888 mPas) for the viscosity of pure water when determining the finite size correction.
 Experimental values were obtained from Ref.~\citenum{tanakaMeasurementsTracerDiffusion1987}.